DaveFoster

 and for the 100th time its not just about guns.
 Why don't you explain to me how much freedom of speech you have if all of Europe has made speaking out against unrestricted immigration a hate crime.

-Germany springs to action over hate speech against migrantsthat is new to me. i am sure you can link the to this new administerd laws from all of europe.
+that is new to me. i am sure you can link the to this new administerd laws from all of europe.
 Must be a very new law.
+Besides, why are you always talking about europe. i showed you a list of countries from the whole world where people enjoy more actual freedom then in the US.

 Germany springs to action over hate speech against migrants